Wood lathe tailstock drill chuck

 Mt2 lathe chuck

 They securely hold multiple twist drill bits and paddle bits.
 Its versatility is in the multifunction of the tool.
-The drill chuck adapter is ideal for centering, drilling, tapping pairs better with a portable or floor-type drill press.
+The drill chuck adapter is ideal for centering, drilling, and tapping and pairs better with a portable or floor-type drill press.
 You cannot use it counterclockwise.

 Lathe tailstock chuck